 Utah does not have a separate equal pay law requiring that men and women be paid equally for equal work.
-However, under the Utah Antidiscrimination Act, employers are prohibited from compensation discrimination based on race, color, gender, pregnancy and childbirth, age (40 years and over), religion, national origin, disability, sexual orientation, or gender identity (UT Code Sec.
+However, under the Utah Antidiscrimination Act, employers are prohibited from compensation discrimination based on race, color, sex, pregnancy and childbirth, age (40 years and over), religion, national origin, disability, sexual orientation, or gender identity (UT Code Sec.
 34A-5-106).
 Under the Act, it is unlawful for an employer to pay different wages or salaries to employees having substantially equal experience, responsibilities, and skills for the particular job.
 The law provides an exception for increases in pay based on seniority if the increases are uniformly applied and available to all employees on a substantially proportional basis.
+The law does not prohibit an employer and employee from agreeing to a rate of pay or work schedule designed to protect the employee from loss of Social Security payment or benefits if the employee is eligible for those payments.

 The Act applies to all public employers and private employers with 15 or more employees.